 What to Expect:

 Sugarloaf Bike Park – designed by Whistler Gravity Logic, offers a thrill for riders of all abilities.
-Riders enjoy a scenic trip on the chairlift up the 505′ mountain to the start of 10 downhill trails.
+Riders enjoy a scenic trip on the chairlift up the 505′ mountain to the start of 10 Downhill trails and access to 10 Cross-Country trails.
 The trails consist of smooth, gentle cruisers, twisty single track and challenging old school rocky rooty black diamonds.
 Most everyone gets hooked on the fast flowy jump trails loaded with berms, tabletops, step-ups and wooden features, all making for an epic experience!!

-Beginner riders will enjoy Sugar Mama.
+Beginner riders will enjoy warming up in the skills park & pump track located at the bottom of the hill.
+It’s a great way to dip your toes in, test your skills and feel some flow before moving up the hill to try Sugar Mama.
 This trail is 2 km long and 2 meters wide.
 It’s a smooth surface with sweeping turns and small fun rollers that gently winds it’sway down the mountain.
 Sugar Mama is a perfect introduction to downhill riding and a great warm-up run for experienced riders to start the day.

 Sugar Daddy is a 2 km excavated jump trail, packed with tabletop, step-ups, step-downs, berms and wooden features that will have you grinning ear to ear.
 Swamp Donkey is a good old-fashioned smooth and flowy singletrack.
 Ridgeline is another fun, smooth fast singletrack that will get the heart pumping.
 Intermediate riders can challenge their skills by finding different faster lines each time down helping them to progress to the next level